- What will be happening at the 2018 TCM Classic Film Festival?

 The ideal way to experience the Festival is by purchasing one of the four levels of passes.
 Festival passes offer the best chance of getting into the movies that you want to see and are the only way to attend special events, panels, Club TCM and receptions.
 Pass supplies are limited, so be sure to sign up for the Festival email newsletter at the bottom of our website, to receive pass sale information as it is announced.
 Those who wish to attend the Festival without purchasing a pass may do so by purchasing individual screening tickets on a standby basis, when available.
 Please note that some screenings may not have any individual tickets available.
 Individual tickets are not available to Opening Night Red Carpet Gala, Poolside, or Club TCM events.
 For more information on individual tickets, click here.

 - Can I purchase a pass at the Festival, or does it require advance purchase?

 As pass inventory is limited, we highly recommend you purchase your pass as soon as you are sure you plan to attend.
 If passes remain unsold at the start of the Festival, those passes may be available for walk-up purchase.
 For more information on Festival passes, click here.

 The Palace Pass is the perfect pass for those seeking a weekend filled with watching classic movies at three of the most iconic venues in Hollywood.
-It gives three day (Friday-Sunday) access to all screenings at the historic TCL Chinese Theatre IMAX, the Egyptian Theatre and poolside at the historic Hollywood Roosevelt Hotel, Friday, April 7th – Sunday, April 9th, 2017.
-It does not include access to the TCL Chinese 6 Theatres multiplex, Club TCM, or any other venues and does not include access to venues Thursday, April 6th.
+It gives three day (Friday-Sunday) access to all screenings at the historic TCL Chinese Theatre IMAX, the Egyptian Theatre and poolside at the historic Hollywood Roosevelt Hotel, Friday, April 27th – Sunday, April 29th, 2018.
+It does not include access to the TCL Chinese 6 Theatres multiplex Club TCM, or any other venues and does not include access to venues on Thursday, April 26th.